matthewjhenry/FMS_processing/README.md

+# Processing FMS output using python

-This is a repository with some example python scripts to process output from the flexible modeling system (FMS, https://www.gfdl.noaa.gov/fms/) climate model.
+### This is a repository with some example python scripts to process output from the flexible modeling system (FMS, https://www.gfdl.noaa.gov/fms/) climate model.

+plot2d.py : plots a field in 2d

+To run, make sure python is installed and all the packages at the top of the file are installed.
+Then, simply do `python [filename]`.